AdobeDocs/analytics-platform.en/help/data-views/sql-connector.md

 ---
 # SQL Connector

-The Customer Journey Analytics (CJA) SQL Connector for Data Views enables SQL access to the [Data Views](./data-views.md) you have defined in CJA.
+The Customer Journey Analytics (CJA) SQL Connector for Data Views enables SQL access to the [data views](./data-views.md) you have defined in CJA.
 Data engineers and analysts who are more familiar with Power BI and/or Tableau can now create reporting and dashboards based on the same data views that CJA users are using when creating their Analysis Workspace projects.

 Adobe Experience Platform [Query Service](https://experienceleague.adobe.com/docs/experience-platform/query/home.html?lang=en) is the SQL interface to data available in the data lake of Experience Platform.
-With the [!UICONTROL CJA SQL Connector for Data Views] enabled, the functionality of Query Service is extended to see your CJA Data Views as tables or views in a Query Service session.
+With the [!UICONTROL CJA SQL Connector for Data Views] enabled, the functionality of Query Service is extended to see your CJA data views as tables or views in a Query Service session.
 As a result, BI tools (like Power BI and/or Tableau) that use Query Service as their PostgresSQL interface benefit seamlessly from this extended functionality.

 The main benefits are: